11 Min

 BY DR. MARTHA BOECKENFELD FOR ADELLO MAGAZINE

 Now that we are at the rise of the metaverse, the metaverse will become more real than ever before.
-While understanding that the metaverse is not in its final state or just a new technology, but rather considering it as an evolution of a set of possibilities for how we will live our lives and shape our future.
+While understanding that the metaverse is not in its final state or just a new technology, it is rather an evolution of a set of possibilities for how we will live our lives and shape our future.
 Up to now, it is a vision of the future of the Internet:

 A massively scaled, persistent, interactive and interoperable real-time platform comprised of interconnected virtual and real worlds where people can socialize, work, transact, play, and create. (inspired by Matthew Ball).